 NEIU Ron Williams Library

 On the library's home page use the Quick Search option to access PRIMO Discovery Service.
-Quick Search searches the library's catalog and a number of the library's databases simultaneously.
+Quick Search searches a number of the library's databases simultaneously.
+Results will include records for books, articles, ebooks and other source types.

 General databases cover many topic areas and are excellent resources for undergraduate research.
-Three general databases available through Briggs Library are listed below.
+Two general databases available through Briggs Library are listed below.